muvaf/cloud-native-heroku/01-create-software-template.md

 mkdir -p templates/00-only-github/skeleton
 ```

 A `server.js` and `package.json` is all we need for NodeJS to work.
 A
-`Dockerfile` to build an image and a `catalog-info.yaml` for Backstage to
-identify the application will be there.
+`catalog-info.yaml` for Backstage to identify the application will be there.
 ```yaml
 # Content of templates/00-only-github/skeleton/catalog-info.yaml
 apiVersion: backstage.io/v1alpha1